Terms that a Buyer of Business Telephone Systems Should

 A

-repair facility to which equipment is shipped "out of house"
+repair facility to which equipment is shipped "out of house" for repair

-the shipping to the Depot Repair Facility.
+to the Depot Repair Facility.

 Designation (Desi) Cards and/or Strips